Mimer SoftRadio - Airport and Airline Systems

-The system has 11 operators working with 6 air band radios and 6 trunked Tetra radios.
+The system has 11 operators working with 8 airband radios and 10 trunked Tetra radios.
 It has also a supervising system that will report any errors to the service team.
-The system has been operational since 2013 and will be expanded during 2017.
+The system has been operational since 2013 and was expanded during 2017.

 Read more on the supervising system here.

 The system was sold and set up in cooperation with our systems partner Testadvance from Melbourne.